-- (2) The amount includes 21,834 vested but deferred restricted stock units. - (3) The amount includes 44,311 vested but deferred restricted stock units and 7,812 restricted stock units received in lieu of cash compensation. - (4) The amount includes 4,360 restricted stock awards received in lieu of cash compensation.
+- (1) The amount includes 21,834 vested but deferred restricted stock units. - (2) The amount includes 72,711 vested but deferred restricted stock units and 10,075 restricted stock units received in lieu of cash compensation.
+Ms. Richardson resigned as a member of the Board effective at the end of the day on January 31, 2025, and in recognition of her service to Yext, the Company accelerated the vesting of 41,325 restricted stock units that would otherwise be unvested as of immediately prior to her resignation. - (3) The amount includes 7,335 restricted stock awards received in lieu of cash compensation. - (4) The amount includes 6,070 restricted stock awards received in lieu of cash compensation.